-Understanding the Top Mortgage Risks: Crucial Knowledge for Every Lender and Borrower The mortgage industry, a vital pillar of the housing market, is not immune to significant risks.
+Top Mortgage Risks: Understanding What is Crucial Knowledge for Every Lender and Borrower The mortgage industry, a vital pillar of the housing market, is not immune to significant risks.
 Both lenders and borrowers face challenges that, if not managed effectively, can lead to severe financial strain.
 Below, we present the top mortgage risks, ranked by their potential impact, along with real-world examples.

 Church and Non-Profit Owners Can Now Unlock Hidden Value in California Real Estate Through Entitlement Arbitrage: California’s evolving land use laws have created a rare window of opportunity for church and non-profit corporations.
 With the state now overriding local municipalities in the approval process, properties once constrained by zoning limitations can now be repositioned for high-density residential development—dramatically increasing their value.